 There are several different types of financial aid including grants, scholarships, federal work-study, and loans.
 The terms of each type of aid vary, so it is important to understand the differences.

 Grants are typically based on financial need and do not need to be repaid.
 They may include funds from federal, state, and institutional sources.
-Grants are applied to your college bill.
+Programs apply grants to your college bill.

 Scholarships are based on academics or other performance criteria, financial need, or a combination of both and do not have to be repaid.
-Scholarships usually come from institutional or private sources and are applied to your college bill.
+Scholarships usually come from institutional or private sources who apply funds to your college bill.

 Federal work-study may be listed on your award letter, but in order to receive the funds, you must obtain a qualifying job and work to earn this type of financial aid from federal and institutional sources.
 Your financial aid office will post eligible jobs that are open to qualifying students.
-Once the job is secured, you’ll receive paychecks throughout the year for your hours worked.
-This type of aid is not applied to your bill.
+Once you secure a job, you’ll receive paychecks throughout the year for your hours worked.
+Work study does not apply funds to your college bill.

 Loans are funds you borrow now and pay back with interest after you finish or leave school.
 They may come from federal, institutional, or private sources.
 For most loans, you will be required to take additional steps to secure the funds.
 If you receive a loan, it is applied to your bill.
 Many loans also charge fees, which are deducted from your loan amount.
 Be sure to read all of the loan terms before you borrow.